christianhaitian/PokeMini/readme.txt

 > Keys & Information:

   To include real BIOS, place "bios.min" on the emulator's directory.
-  When no "bios.min" is present, emulator will use Pokémon-Mini FreeBIOS.
+  When no "bios.min" is present, emulator will use PokÃ©mon-Mini FreeBIOS.

-  Pokémon-Mini     PC Keys
+  PokÃ©mon-Mini     PC Keys
   ----------------------------
   D-PAD Left       Arrow Left
   D-PAD Right      Arrow Right